kebaldwi/CATC-TEMPLATES/LABS/LAB-3-Advanced-Automation/module4-dayn-template.md

 * Automation Potential: DayN templates facilitate ongoing modifications and automate configurations using data from the inventory database, minimizing manual input.

+* Mandatory configuration is deployed by Catalyst Center during the PnP Onboarding process and it is impossible to disable currently.
+This facilitates the need to perhaps make modifications post PnP.
+Configuration seen below:

+* Due to the nature of PnP onboarding, and as the device is not yet in the system database, **compliance** is not tracked for any template used in the PnP onboarding process.
+For this reason **ONLY** do enough to bring up the switch.
+All other configuration should be done in DayN

 * Configuration Best Practices: Typical configurations should automatically derive from the Network Settings in Catalyst Center.
 Avoid deploying CLI code in templates for tasks already defined by design components, promoting a more UI-centric and maintainable configuration approach.

 * Guidance: Utilize design settings for as much configuration as possible, keeping templates streamlined for configurations that may change frequently, enhancing maintainability and troubleshooting.

 * **Jinja** vs **Velocity**, choose wisely.
-My recommendation is to use Jinja simply because it is the defactor template rendering language used in multiple platforms.
-It is modular, and the logic consrtucts are based on **Python**.
+My recommendation is to use Jinja simply because it is the defacto template rendering language used in multiple platforms.
+It is modular, and the logic constructs are based on **Python**.

 ## Developing a DayN Template